codacy/chart/docs/index.md

 1. Use a browser to navigate to the Codacy hostname previously configured on the file `values-production.yaml`.

+2. Log in using your Git provider account.
+This automatically creates a Codacy administrator account with your credentials.

-2. Follow Codacy's onboarding process, which will guide you through the following steps:
+3. Follow Codacy's onboarding process, which will guide you through the following steps:

     -   Configuring one or more of the following supported integrations:
         -   [GitHub Cloud](configuration/integrations/github-cloud.md)